Skip to Content

 A well-drafted Irrevocable Trust clearly states where assets pass when a beneficiary dies.
 A good Estate Planning Lawyer asks you what result you wish and drafts the Trust accordingly.

 For example, suppose a Bucks County, Pennsylvania client wants me to form an Irrevocable Third Person Special Needs Trust for her grandson in Atlantic County, New Jersey.
 In that case, I will ask her what should happen to any unused funds at the grandson’s death.
-She may say any such funds should pass to charity or perhaps in other Trusts to her other grandchildren in Philadelphia.
+She may say any such funds should be passed to charity or perhaps in other trusts to her other grandchildren in Philadelphia.
 Whatever her wish, I will then incorporate those terms into the Trust.
 At the grandson’s death, the Trustee follows the Trust’s terms.

 What is an Irrevocable Living Trust?